Imaginary gap-closed points and dynamics in a class of dissipative systems: Introduction

 Motivated by the above questions, we first analyze a general non-Hermitian model whose non-Hermiticity comes from the onsite dissipation.
-We prove imaginary gap-closed (IGC) points are only determined by the Hermitian part of the Hamiltonian and irrelevant to the dissipation.
+Our investigation centers on imaginary gap-closed (IGC) points, which are eigenstates possessing real energies and dictate the long-time behavior of the system \cite{xue_non-Hermitian_2022}.
+Notably, these IGC points depend solely on the Hermitian component of the Hamiltonian, unaffected by dissipative terms.
 Furthermore, IGC states are populated on non-dissipative sites and can be viewed as dark modes.
-When focusing on a class of one-dimensional dissipative models, the PBC spectrums exhibit IGC points, while their OBC counterparts lack such points as eigenstates feature the NHSE.
-By introducing the non-Hermitian quantum walk, we investigate the relation between IGC points and the scaling behavior of bulk loss probability.
-As a result, these IGC points induce power law in the bulk.
+When focusing on a class of one-dimensional dissipative models, the PBC spectra exhibit IGC points, while their OBC counterparts lack such points as eigenstates feature the NHSE.
+By introducing the non-Hermitian quantum walk, we investigate the relation between IGC points and the scaling behavior of bulk loss probability in space.
+Consequently, these IGC points lead to a spatial power-law decay of the loss probability in the bulk of the system.
 Moreover, an associated boundary phenomenon, termed "edge burst," emerges.
 Specifically, when a quantum particle is initially prepared on a specific bulk site, there is a prominent peak in the loss probability at the edge.
 We discuss this phenomenon in different quantum walk scenarios and the impact of various parameters, showing the universality of the correlation between edge burst and IGC points.
 Finally, we analyze the Liouvillian dynamics and demonstrate that damping matrices of these dissipative chains under PBCs can have Liouvillian gapless points, implying an algebraic convergence towards the steady state in long-time dynamics.

 This paper is organized as follows.
 In Sec.~\ref{Sec:2}, we introduce a general non-Hermitian model and analyze its IGC points.
 In Sec.~\ref{Sec:3}, we investigate the quantum walk dynamics in a class of one-dimensional dissipative chains.
 In Sec.~\ref{Sec:4}, we discuss the impact of various parameters on quantum walks.
 In Section~\ref{Sec:5}, we demonstrate that IGC points of the PBC Liouvillian spectrum capture the long-time dynamics of the system.
 Finally, a summary is given in Sec.~\ref{Sec:6}.